-This dialog lists all of the projects available under the current solution.
-This example includes the "HelloOceanPlugin" Ocean Plug-in project and the "HelloOceanPIPPackage" PIP Builder project.
+This dialog lists all of the PIP projects available under the current solution.
 This Installer project needs the PIP files (the outputs) of PIP Builder projects.
 Select those you want to be included in the installer MSI file.
 You may add other PIP files manually (not located in this solution) later.